What is popliteal artery entrapment syndrome?

 Patients with PAES have history of aching pain, numbness, and tiredness or cramping in the calf when they exercise.
 The symptoms typically go away in three to five minutes of resting.
 In many cases, the pain always occurs at the same point during exercise and affects the same leg.
 In some cases they may note leg swelling.
 The leg pain is known as intermittent claudication (walking pain).

-The symptoms of popliteal artery entrapment (PAES) are similar to adventitial cystic disease [LINK TO NEW PAGE].
+The symptoms of popliteal artery entrapment (PAES) are similar to adventitial cystic disease.
 If young patient has pain when walking, the doctor will check for both of these conditions.

 How is PAES diagnosed?